healthy-chicken-saladeers/rag_detective/README.md

  - [Medium Post](https://medium.com/@iankelk/rag-detective-retrieval-augmented-generation-with-website-data-5a748b063040)

- Note: The Medium post is currently published under the @iankelk account, as we didn't know we should keep it as a draft, and it's not possible to "unpublish" a Medium post.
-This shouldn't present a problem for adding it to the IACS publication regardless.
-This link may not work once it's accepted into the `institute-for-applied-computational-science` publication, since publications change the URL.

 We're going to keep the app running for at least the next week at http://ragdetective.com if you want to try it!
-We still have credits left that will expire on Dec 24, so it's not costing us anything.
 Any site that you scrape does need to have a `sitemap.xml`to scrape properly.

 ---
 # Table of Contents